 2. Reset Lost Root Password Using Live CD

-If you have a Linux Live CD (or USB), then you can boot into it and use it to reset the root password, too.
-In our example we will use a Ubuntu Live CD.
+If you have a Linux Live CD/USB, then you can boot into it and use it to reset the root password.

 1. Download the latest version of Ubuntu, and create a bootable Live CD/USB from it.
 Boot your system from the removable drive as opposed to your hard drive.

 2. On the display screen select “Try Ubuntu.”
 This will bring you to the Live CD desktop.

-4. Next, we need to find out the location of the hard disk partition.
-Use the following command:
+4. Find the location of the hard disk partition using the following command:

-In most cases it will be “/dev/sda1,” though it can differ depending on how your hard disk is partitioned.
+In most cases it will be “/dev/sda1,” although it can differ depending on how your hard disk is partitioned.

 5. Mount the hard disk partition of the system to be recovered using the following command:

 6. At this point we need to jail ourselves in the “mnt/recovery” directory.
-What this means is that we are pretending to be on the regular Linux filesystem.
+This means that we are pretending to be on the regular Linux filesystem.
 This is simply known as chrooting.

-7. Use the following command to reset your root password:
+7. Use the following command to reset your Linux root password:

 8. Once completed, exit from the chroot shell: